-Iron ores are recorded in few localities in Egypt including, Bahariya, Aswan, central part of Eastern Desert and West-central Sinai.
-The current study marks to add some information about a new resource of lateritic limonite ore in the Dakhla-Kharga oases.
+Iron ores occurs in a few localities in Egypt including Bahariya, Aswan, the central Eastern Desert and west-central Sinai.
+The current study added some information about new resource of lateritic limonite ore in the Dakhla-Kharga oases, where it contains a greater thickness and is well developed.
 Laterites are highly weathered materials rich in iron oxides, alumina or both.
-These deposits are rich in economic limonite ore which nearly missing in the North Africa including Egypt (Fig. 1).
-Furthermore, no any previous work was done on these iron ores in the Dakhla-Kharga oases except Adelsberger and Smith (2010).
+These deposits are rich in economic limonite ore which nearly missing in the North Africa (Fig. 1).
+Furthermore, no previous work was done on these ores of iron in the Dakhla-Kharga oases except Adelsberger and Smith (2010).
 They recognized iron-rich deposits in spring mounds and as archaeological sites where Paleolithic materials have been recovered.
 These spring mound sediments were deposited in a shallow vegetated wetland formed by the discharge of iron-rich Nubian Aquifer water, along the southern margin of the Oasis.
-The aim of this work is to investigate a more details about the distribution and physical criteria of lateritic limonite paleosol from filed observation, mineralogy, geochemistry and genesis in the Dakhla-Kharga oases.
+The aim of this study is to investigate in details the distribution and physical criteria of lateritic limonite paleosol from filed observation, mineralogy, geochemistry and origin of the ores in the Dakhla-Kharga oases.